lwimber39/engr3/README.md

 ### Assignment Description

-I this assignment I made a hanger part based on schematics.
+In this assignment I made a hanger part based on schematics.
 I had to precisely follow the directions in order to get the proper mass.

 ### Evidence